-The Diploma of Membership in Paediatric Dentistry (MPaed Dent) is a tri-collegiate exam, run by the Faculty of Dental Surgery of the Royal College of Surgeons of England (RCS) with the dental faculties of the surgical colleges in Edinburgh and Glasgow.
+The Diploma of Membership in Paediatric Dentistry (MPaed Dent) is a tri-collegiate specialty membership exam, run by the Royal College of Surgeons of Edinburgh (RCS Ed).

 The award of the MPaed Dent qualification indicates that you have attained the knowledge and competency required for the planning and execution of paediatric dentistry at specialist level.

 - To be eligible to enter for the exam all candidates must provide certified evidence of possession of a primary dental qualification that is acceptable to the colleges.

 - Candidates may apply for entry to the examination having completed 2.5 years of full-time or equivalent part-time training acceptable to the colleges.
 The training should preferably be continuous but in some cases breaks in training may be permitted.
 The total training period should not normally exceed 6 years.